2023 Triple Crown Betting, Odds, and Favorites

 How to Read Triple Crown Odds

-Race prices are generally published in list form, beginning with the race favorite (shortest odds) and ending with the outsider (biggest odds).
-Make sure to keep an eye out for the best Kentucky sportsbook promos before you make your wager!
+Race prices are generally published in list form, beginning with the race favorite (shortest odds) and ending with the outsider (longest odds).

 Triple Crown Pari-Mutuel Betting System